jsimms/compost-instructions/README.md

 Overview
 ------

-### What We’re Building
+### What We’re Doing
-This is a project aimed towards middle-school and high-school science educators who would like to do a project that combines lessons in ecology, sustainability, computer science, and web development.
+This project is aimed towards middle-school and high-school STEM educators who would like to do a project that combines lessons in ecology and sustainability with computer science and web development.

-In this project, students will read the temperature and moisture level of a compost pile using a wifi-connected sensor and send the sensor data to a web application that displays a webpage that students can visit from their phone or computer.
+In this project, I have provided an overview on composting, and  students will read the temperature and moisture level of a compost pile using a wifi-connected sensor and send the sensor data to a web application that displays a webpage that students can visit from their phone or computer.
 However, there’s no reason this can’t just be a generic exercise in measuring temperature and water moisture using some computer software.

 The lesson leverages the Ruby programming language, Arduino and the Github and Heroku services.Therefore the instructions assume that the educator has at least a little bit of familiarity with the Ruby programming language, Arduino, and using the command line (Terminal) program for the OSX operating system, or at least be willing to read and Google a bit while you learn some basics.